The master's degree requires 30 credits. There are several different approaches to obtaining an MS in Materials Science and Engineering:

 BS-MS (Rutgers undergraduates)

-Current Rutgers undergraduate students in relevent disciplines with >3.0 GPA may continue without interruption to complete the MS degree in materials.
-Interested juniors and seniors should contact the graduate program for more information (email: email@example.com).
+Current Rutgers undergraduate students in relevant disciplines with >3.0 GPA may continue without interruption to complete the MS degree in materials.
+Interested juniors and seniors should contact the graduate program for more information (email: firstname.lastname@example.org).
 There is still a requirement to complete 30 academic credits and either a research dissertation or a final presentation of a paper in front of a faculty committee.
 Link to more details.
+For students interested in applying to our 4+1 program, please submit the Application for BS/MS Accelerated Materials Science & Engineering Program following the instructions provided on it